Expander/FlexibleSUSY/README.rst

    :align: right

-FlexibleSUSY provides Mathematica and C++ code to create spectrum generators for non-minimal supersymmetric models.
+FlexibleSUSY provides Mathematica and C++ code to create spectrum generators for supersymmetric and non-supersymmetric models.
 It is designed for generating fast and modular C++ code, allowing for easy modification, extension and reuse.

 * Homepage:                https://flexiblesusy.hepforge.org
 * Mailing list:            flexiblesusy@projects.hepforge.org